ADVANTICS/documentation/charge-controllers/vehicle-simulation.md

 The simulator communicates over CAN bus, so a functional CAN bus network must be in place before running any tests.
 Choose one of the following options depending on your setup:

 - **PCAN Adapter**: Connect the PCAN USB adapter between the connection box and your development laptop.
 This is the most common setup for desktop development and monitoring.
-- **Virtual CAN on the EVCC/MEVC**: Configure a virtual CAN interface (`vcan`) directly on the controller.
+- **Virtual CAN on the controller**: Configure a virtual CAN interface (`vcan`) directly on the controller.
 Every controller with simulator is shipped with a permanent `vcan0` interface already configured.
 In order to use it, the CAN interface config field on the main controller config and the simulator config BOTH must be set to `vcan0` instead of `can0`.

 > [!NOTE]
 > Before running any simulated charge session, verify that CAN bus traffic is visible in [PEAK-PCAN View](https://www.peak-system.com/PCAN-View.242.0.html) (or an equivalent CAN monitoring tool).
 If you configured a virtual CAN interface, traffic should be visible on the `vcan` interface instead.
 If no traffic appears, please do not proceed - the simulator will not function correctly without an active CAN bus network.